kismetwireless/kismet/docs/dev/datasource.md

 Several top-level packet types and key:value pairs are pre-defined and will be automatically handled by classes derived from the `KisDataSource` driver.

+#### CHANNELS (Datasource->Kismet)
+Alert Kismet that the device has changed its channel list.

+This occurs when, for instance, a Wi-Fi card driver communicates that it supports some set of channels, but is unable to actually tune to them.
+Sending this message will most likely cause the server to rebalance channel hopping.

+KV Pairs:
+* CHANNELS (representing the new *current channel list*, the *supported channel list* remains unchanged)

+Responses:
+* NONE

 #### CLOSEDEVICE (Kismet->Datasource)
 Close any open device and initiate a shutdown.
 Sent to capture binary during source close or server shutdown.